Peak Demand and Load Control - How Do You Beat the Peak?

 To combat this, Hancock-Wood enacts what is called "Load Control," which is the remote activation of switches many of our members ask to have placed on their appliances such as water heaters, heat pumps, air conditioners or other high-energy users.
 There is no cost for this, in fact, our members are PAID to do it.
 BEAT THE PEAK HERE!

 When the likelihood of a high-energy-use scenario exists, we announce a Peak Demand Alert.
-If the scenario escalates to a level where controlling is necessary to keep energy costs stabilized, Hancock-wood will issue a Load Control Alert and enact these remote controls.
+If the scenario escalates to a level where controlling is necessary to keep energy costs stabilized, Hancock-Wood will issue a Load Control Alert and enact these remote controls.
 These timeframes are typically from 6-9 am or 3-6 pm.
-Load Control can only activate radio-controlled switches (RCS) affixed to appliances of participating Members.
-T
+Load Control can only activate radio-controlled switches (RCS) affixed to appliances of participating members.
+These timeframes are subject to changes due to extreme weather conditions and other factors.

 Heating and cooling equipment switches are activated in 8-10 minute intervals, no longer than 24 minutes each hour, so comfort in the home is maintained.
 Water heater switches disable the unit’s heating elements for the entire length of the load control session.